metafizzy/flickity/README.md

   rightToLeft: false,
   // enables right-to-left layout

+  setGallerySize: true,
+  // sets the height of gallery
+  // disable if gallery already has height set with CSS

   watchCSS: false,
   // watches the content of :after of the element
   // activates if #element:after { content: 'flickity' }